Missouri vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 30, 2021

 - This season, the Tigers are winless ATS when entering a game as a favorite of 16 points or more.

-- Missouri's games this year have gone over the point total five times in seven opportunities (71.4%).
+- Missouri's games this year have eclipsed the over/under five times in seven opportunities (71.4%).

-- The Tigers rack up 34.4 points per game, comparable to the 35.4 per contest the Commodores surrender.
+- This year, the Tigers rack up just one fewer point per game (34.4) than the Commodores give up (35.4).

-- Missouri is 0-2 against the spread and 2-0 overall this season when the team puts up more than 35.4 points.

 - Missouri is 0-3 against the spread and 3-0 overall when the team picks up more than 458.9 yards.